JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Science_in_The_Urantia_Book.md

 ## Astrophysics—more prophecies: Neutrinos, Neutron Stars, and Black Holes

 > “In large suns when hydrogen is exhausted and gravity contraction ensues, if such a body is not sufficiently opaque to retain the internal pressure of support for the outer gas regions, then a sudden collapse occurs.
-The gravity-electric changes give origin to vast quantities of tiny particles devoid of electric potential, and such particles readily escape from the solar interior, thus bringing about the collapse of a gigantic sun within a few days.” ([Paper 41, Section 9](/en/The_Urantia_Book/41#p8_3))
+The gravity-electric changes give origin to vast quantities of tiny particles devoid of electric potential, and such particles readily escape from the solar interior, thus bringing about the collapse of a gigantic sun within a few days.” (<a id="a121_458"></a>[Paper 41, Section 9](/en/The_Urantia_Book/41#p8_3))

 At the time of receipt of the Urantia Papers (1935), it was generally believed that the destiny for large stars well in excess of the size of our sun was to blow off their outer layers by a series of explosions until they could retire in comfort as a white dwarf, the same destiny as expected for our own sun.
 Names for neutron stars, neutrinos, and black holes had not even been invented and all were, at best, figments of the imagination.